 Universal Class Online: Genealogy 101

 Researching your family tree can seem like a daunting task, but you can learn techniques and tips to make it more manageable.
 Thanks to the availability of information online, many people can easily conduct a lot of their research from home.
 This course presents tips and strategies for beginning the process of constructing your family tree, learning about various records and sources that are available, and understanding basic genealogy terms and tools.
 The full course lasts 9 hours and is broken up into 13 lessons.
+Once you enter your library card number and set up an account in Universal Class, enter "genealogy" in the search box to find the class.

 Kanopy Great Courses: Discovering Your Roots: An Introduction to Genealogy